At Tiri incident: Background

-On 6 April 1980, clashes between UNIFIL peacekeepers and the South Lebanon Army (an Israeli-backed Lebanese militia) at At Tiri began, when the SLA attacked Irish troops based in the village.
-The Irish soldiers held their ground and called in Dutch and Fijian peacekeepers as reinforcements.
+On 6 April 1980, clashes between UNIFIL peacekeepers and the South Lebanon Army (an Israeli-backed Lebanese militia) began at At Tiri, when the SLA attacked Irish troops based in the village.
+During these clashes, sometimes known as the 'Battle of At Tiri', the Irish soldiers held their ground and called in Dutch and Fijian peacekeepers as reinforcements.
 The battle ended on 12 April when the Dutch contingent employed TOW missiles against the SLA.
-During the battle, two UNIFIL peacekeepers were killed: Stephen Griffin, a 21-year-old Private from the 46th Irish Battalion (and a native of Rahoon in County Galway), and Sevati Sovonaivalu of the Fijian Army.
+During the battle, two UNIFIL peacekeepers were killed: Stephen Griffin, a 21-year-old private from the 46th Irish Battalion (and a native of Rahoon in County Galway), and Sevati Sovonaivalu of the Fijian Army.
 One SLA soldier, 19-year old Massoud Bazzi, was also killed.

 Following the battle, Major Saad Haddad of the SLA gave an ultimatum to UNIFIL to either compensate the family of Massoud Bazzi or to produce the bodies of the two deceased UN soldiers.

 Deaths of Privates Barrett and Smallhorne

 On 18 April, a UNIFIL party set out to a UN post near the Israeli border to provide supplies.
 The party consisted of three Irish soldiers (Private John O'Mahony (from Killarney), Private Thomas Barrett (from Cork), and Private Derek Smallhorne (from Dublin)), an American officer named Harry Klein, a French officer named Patrick Vincent, and two journalists.
 They were intercepted by the SLA and taken prisoners.

 The US officer, Harry Klein, later noted that the operation was not properly planned and should have been coordinated with militia leaders and the Israelis.
 He added that helicopters could have been used instead to resupply the post.
 The convoy also went ahead without an escort, and everyone except for two of the Irish soldiers was unarmed.
 Klein ordered it to continue even after warning signs became apparent along the route when it passed through a normally busy militia checkpoint.
 Ultimately, it was intercepted by the militia, who brought the convoy's occupants to a derelict schoolhouse before removing the Irish peace-keepers.

 The party was taken to a school building and held in a bathroom, where they were interrogated.
 The SLA men asked all of the captives their nationalities, and singled out the three Irishmen.
 One of the SLA men [Mahmoud] began talking about his late brother [Massoud].
-According to O'Mahony the man talking about his brother, who he would later identify as Mahmoud Bazzi, and another man escorted them down a flight of stairs, where Bazzi shot him and left him there.
+According to O'Mahony the man was talking about his brother, whom he would later identify as Mahmoud Bazzi, and another man escorted them down a flight of stairs, where Bazzi shot him and left him there.
 Although badly wounded, O'Mahony survived.
 Barrett and Smallhorne escaped the building when the shooting began, but were recaptured by SLA men outside.
 The remaining members of the party left the building, with Klein carrying the wounded O'Mahony to a vehicle.
 One of the journalists claimed he saw Barrett and Smallhorne in the back of a car that was speeding away.

 Barrett and Smallhorne were later found dead nearby.
 They had been shot dead and their bodies showed signs of torture.